taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 * `void X_deactivate(Ptr meta, Ptr node, int i)`: Deactivates cell `i`.

-However, this additional API is likely subject to change, so that all SNodes can share the same set of APIs in the future.
+However, this additional API is subject to change to make all SNodes share the same set of APIs in the future.

 ## `dense` SNode